 Thomas Wells works with narrative to explore embedded theories of identity.
 They are driven by the dissolving of truth into fiction through the collating of stories, resulting in the evolution of myths.
-Thomas draws parallels between place through connections to post-industrial history.
+Wells draws parallels between place through connections to post-industrial history.
 This is explored through a variety of ways sometimes devised performances integrate video, through movement and dialogue and sometimes curated events which start with a personal narrative rooting the audience in the particular context of time and place.
-Born in Manchester (1987), and graduating from The Glasgow School of Art: Sculpture and Environmental Art course (2009) and King’s College London (2014) after a masters in education, they are currently based in Northern Ireland working with Household, Belfast N.I. and are a member of Array Collective Northern Ireland.
+Born in Manchester (1987), and graduating from The Glasgow School of Art: Sculpture and Environmental Art course (2009) and King’s College London (2014) after a Masters in Education.
+They are currently based in Northern Ireland working with Household, Belfast N.I. and are a member of Array Collective Northern Ireland.
 Supported by The Freelands Foundation Artist Programme with PSsquared Belfast N.I.
-(2019-2021) and the Arts Council of Northern Ireland SIAP and Travel Award 2019 and 2020 Thomas is currently a co-director of Catalyst Arts, Belfast N.I.
+(2019-2021) and the Arts Council of Northern Ireland SIAP and Travel Award 2019 and 2020.
+Wells is currently a co-director of Catalyst Arts, Belfast N.I.
 (2019-2021)

 TUESDAY 19th OF JANUARY